-Shula Neuman has more than a decade of journalism experience as both a print and radio reporter.
-Shula comes to St. Louis Public Radio after working as an editor for NPR in Washington, D.C.
-She also reported on economic development for Cleveland’s public radio station and, before that, worked as a reporter and evening newscaster at St. Louis Public Radio.
-Yes, this is Shula’s second stint with St. Louis Public Radio.
+Shula Neuman is the executive editor at St. Louis Public Radio.
+She came the station in late 2013 as a subject matter editor, after having worked as an editor for NPR in Washington, D.C.
+Shula started her journalism career as a general assignment reporter for the Watertown Daily Times and made the switch to radio when she took a job as a reporter/evening newscaster at St. Louis Public Radio.
+After that, Shula reported on economic development for Cleveland’s public radio station.
+This is Shula’s second stint with St. Louis Public Radio.
 She says she just can’t stay away from her hometown because she’s tired of rooting for the Cardinals in absentia.
 Shula has a master’s degree in journalism from Columbia University; an Executive M.B.A. from Washington University in St. Louis; and a bachelor’s from Reed College in Portland, OR.
 She claims she has no intention of going back to school again.
-Shula is an avid cyclist, canine enthusiast and compulsive baker (although she has yet to bake anything for dogs).

 Bill Raack email@example.com